Myths Abound Concerning Down-Payment Requirements

 With a Conventional loan, naturally, the lower the down payment, the stricter the qualification requirements.
 With a conventional loan, you can often get a lower interest rate.

-The 20% limit comes in to play because when a buyer puts down less than 20%, they must purchase mortgage insurance.
+The 20% limit comes in to play because when a buyer puts down less than 20%, they must purchase private mortgage insurance.
 Once the mortgage gets paid down to more than 20%, the mortgage insurance drops off.

 The differences between FHA and Conventional loans can be found in mortgage insurance regulations, qualification requirements and closing costs, as well as other items.
 Be sure to consult a lender for all the information about lending, loan products and standards today.